-Rhythms, Sounds & Images
+Rhythms, sounds & images

 ARm #2

-Lumen Dialogues, exhibition by Sakib Saboor
+Lumen Dialogues exhibited by Sakib Saboor

 A visit to Bekkelaget Water Treatment Plant and listening to Dråpen, a permanent interactive sound installation by Arne Nordheim